Conlonc2/Chat-Room/README.md

 # Chat-Room
 My first attempt at a networking program.
+Made for CSC 265 - Netwroking & Security.